Sharing Your Gifts with the Community

 Here at Sunnyside Manor, we are grateful that our community of giving includes so many generous people!
 These are just a few ways that residents, staff, and volunteers share their gifts with our community.

-• Each year, many of our staff give their time to help with fundraising for the Walk to End Alzheimer’s.
+Both on our campus and off, Sunnyside Manor staff care about community.
+Each year, many of our staff give their time to help with fundraising for the Walk to End Alzheimer’s.

 At this time of year especially, we thank all of our volunteers and our residents, families, and staff who share their gifts with our community every day.

 Interested in sharing your gifts at Sunnyside Manor, or getting an inside look at what makes our community special?
-Contact us
+Contact us.

 All of us at Sunnyside Manor wish you a safe, happy, and healthy holiday season.